 The agency started with the way charter school grants are distributed.
 They completely circumvented Congress and issued a new rule with new criteria that make the grants exponentially more difficult to get.

-One new requirement is proving a community need, including demonstrating over-enrollment in existing schools, or showing collaboration with local school districts.
+One new requirement is proving a community need, including demonstrating over-enrollment in existing schools and proving that the local school districts will collaborate with the proposed charter project.
 Charter schools thrive in part because they foster innovation and competition among schools.
-Failing public schools that lose students to charters can hardly be expected to voluntarily collaborate or promote charter schools’ efforts.
+Failing public schools that lose students to charters can hardly be expected to collaborate voluntarily or promote charter schools’ efforts.
 That essentially lets existing schools veto the existence of their competitors.
 And the children who benefit shouldn’t have to wait until their school is over-enrolled in order to escape.

 Charter schools also must not exceed the racial balance of their community.
-This means that applicants will be disadvantaged if they have too many students in any particular racial group, which effectively punishes those schools that seek to serve primarily minority students.
+This means that applicants will be disadvantaged if there are too many students in any particular racial group, which effectively punishes those schools that seek to serve primarily minority students.

 The result of these requirements is to deprive deserving students of innovative educational opportunities that would otherwise give them a lifeline out of chronically failing public schools.
 It is wrong to force these students into schools that won’t serve their educational needs.
 And it is unconscionable for an administrative agency to do so in defiance of federal law and abuse of the regulatory process.